 Is it the best time to sell your car.. or not?
 That is the golden question.
 In an ideal world, we buy cars because we feel a connection with them.
 We imagine ourselves cruising along open roads, wind in our hair, enjoying the freedom these machines grant us.
 We make memories with them along with the people we have driven on board with, the places we have visited or even the countless hours we have spent our lives in them while stuck in traffic.

 But alas, the time will come when you and your ride will part ways.
 Maybe it’s time to swap your sedan for a bigger family car.. or you need the extra money for another big purchase.
-When that day comes, you will be faced with an important question that might cause some sleepless nights – is now the right time to sell my car?
+When that day comes, you will be faced with an important question that might cause some sleepless nights – is now the best time to sell my car?

 But if you are still thinking twice on whether to let your ride go, here are some possible scenarios, the answers to which might just convince you that it really is the right time to take the plunge.

 #1: Do you need the money?